Equity, Diversity, and Inclusion at IPAM

-IPAM is committed to creating a professional and supportive environment for the disenfranchised and the underserved communities and welcomes participants with a diversity of experiences, ethnicity, and background.
-In current times, we have witnessed the horror of societal injustice playing out on the national stage.
-IPAM stands in solidarity with those who seek justice and equality
+IPAM is committed to creating a professional and supportive environment for all of its participants, and welcomes participants with a diversity of experiences, ethnicity, and background.

 Equity and Diversity